OmAshish/100-Days-Challenge-App/README.md

-# Flask-Posting-App
+# 100_Days_Challege_App
-This is made to give you an easy understanding how the deployment of python web page works.
+THis is made to boost your productivity in order to be more ready and analysis the upcoming competitions.